Managing small-acreage horse farms in Central and Eastern Oregon

 Oregon Department of Agriculture, Natural Resources Division

-ODA’s Natural Resources Division oversees the Agricultural Water Quality Management (Senate Bill 1010) program, issues permits, helps livestock owners comply with confined animal feeding water management programs and provides support to Soil and Water Conservation Districts.
+ODA’s Natural Resources Division oversees the Agricultural Water Quality Management Program, issues permits, helps livestock owners comply with water quality requirements and provides support to Soil and Water Conservation Districts.

 USDA Natural Resources Conservation Service